saltyowl/23luversofwael/README.md

 - Do not talk in the picks group.
 You will notice it has a red "no entry" avatar.
 Please use the betting predictions chat instead.

 ## Buying and Using Bitcoin
+## Basics of BTC as how it relates to betting
+- If you plan on BTC betting, the basic process is : buy BTC, send BTC to your wallet, sign up for your preferred betting site and get a deposit address, send money from your wallet to the deposit address
+- Sending deposits to gambling sites are against the TOS of both Coinbase and Circle.
+It is always best to send the money to your *private* wallet first and then send to your bookie.

 ### How and Where do I buy?
 - [Coinbase](http://coinbase.com) - Withdraw and deposit BTC directly into your bank.
 Requires extensive ID verification
 - [Circle](http://circle.com) - Withdraw and deposit directly from bank.
 Allows you to trade $350 per week with no fees attached.
 Requires extensive ID verification